Aarav90-cpu/arpkg-archive/CONTRIBUTING.md

 **DO NOT submit `.tar.gz` files or pre-compiled binaries.** To maintain a zero-trust, zero-bloat ecosystem, ARK OS compiles all packages from source on our secure CI/CD servers.
 Any Pull Request containing a pre-compiled binary will be immediately closed.

 ## Requirements for Submission
-To submit a package to ARK OS, you must create a directory with your package name and include a single configuration file called `ARKBUILD`.
+To submit a package to arpkg, you must create a directory with your package name and include a single configuration file called `ARKBUILD`.

 > Note: Make sure the `ARKBUILD` does not contain wget commands!
 Use curl instead!